 When Mercury, Venus or Mars is retrograde, it is customary for astrologers to interpret this type of transit by itself.
 But, when studying and practicing astrology, a deeper and more meaningful experience of these periods will emerge if one looks at the retrograde period as part of a much larger cycle, that is by seeing it “wholistically”, rather than by trying to interpret it as a stand-alone transit.
 The following article by Kevin DeCapite examines the Sun/Mars cycle we are in right now, including the deeper nature of the Mars retrograde period, from this ‘Wholistic’ perspective.

-In addition, I will be posting an interview that I conducted with the author, Kevin DeCapite, about this approach that was recorded in Los Angeles while the transiting Sun was opposing retrograde Mars.
-It is being edited right now and I hope to have this video up within the week.
+In addition, I have posted an interview that I conducted with the author, Kevin DeCapite, about this approach that was recorded in Los Angeles while the transiting Sun was opposing retrograde Mars.
+To watch this interview click here.
 This article originally appeared on LunaAstrology.com. – Jim Sher

 More Than Mars Retrograde

 Few astrologers probably realize that the Mars retrograde period occurring this summer in 2018 is really just one phase within a larger, two-year cycle between the Sun and Mars.
 Why is this significant?
 When studying and practicing astrology, a deeper and more meaningful experience will emerge if one looks at the process wholistically.
 That is, if one considers not just particular planetary aspects and phases (such as transiting Saturn or Mercury retrograde), then the actual meaning of the factor at hand will be set into a context where real understanding and growth can occur.
 One can even become excited about such acute planetary phases, as I’ll explain later.